wang502/barca-parser/README.md

 The reason I name it as barca-parser is because I am a big fan of [FC Barcelona.](www.fcbarcelona.com/)

+### Data structure used in parsing:
+Stack is used when processing the HTML buffer.

+When reading in a starting tag, pop the last Dom object, add the current Dom to last Dom's children list, push to the stack.

+When reading in a ending tag, pop the last Dom out of the stack.

+The remaining Dom in the Stack is the Dom object that stores all the HTML elements.

 ### Testing
 test the parser: